-ANGLE FLOAT KIT (Standard on Cable Models / Option on Electric Models)
+ANGLE FLOAT KIT (Standard Feature)

-When activated the feature connects the base and gland circuits of the angle ram to allow free movement of oil in both directions thus allowing the head to automatically angle itself to match the contours of the ground.
+Machines are fitted with Angle Float as standard - when activated the feature connects the base and gland circuits of the angle ram to allow free movement of oil in both directions thus allowing the head to automatically angle itself to match the contours of the ground.
 Refer to specific controls section for details of operation.